jonzink/ExoMult/README.md

 ```
 # Arguments

-rMin, rMax   =   The minimum/maximum values of radius considered in this population simulation.
+- **rMin, rMax** = The minimum/maximum values of radius considered in this population simulation.
 The units are provided in Earth radii.

-pMin, pMax = The minimum/maximum values of period considered in this population simulation.
+- **pMin, pMax** = The minimum/maximum values of period considered in this population simulation.
 The units are provided in days.

-alpha_1, alpha_2 = The population parameter for the planet radius distribution.
+- **alpha_1, alpha_2** = The population parameter for the planet radius distribution.
 The values correspond to exponent of the power-law.

-beta_1, beta_2 = The population parameter for the planet period distribution.
+- **beta_1, beta_2** = The population parameter for the planet period distribution.
 The values correspond to exponent of the power-law.

-rad_break = The radius value where the power-law distribution changes exponents.
+- **rad_break** = The radius value where the power-law distribution changes exponents.

-per_break = The period value where the power-law distribution changes exponents.
+- **per_break** = The period value where the power-law distribution changes exponents.

-mut_Ray = The Rayleigh distribution parameter used to determine the expected mutual inclination dispersion for each system.
+- **mut_Ray** = The Rayleigh distribution parameter used to determine the expected mutual inclination dispersion for each system.
 This values is given in units of degrees.
 Putting a zero in this parameter will produce flat disks.

-ecc_alpha, ecc_beta = The Beta distribution parameters used to determine the eccentricty of each planet.
+- **ecc_alpha, ecc_beta** = The Beta distribution parameters used to determine the eccentricty of each planet.
 The default settings will produce zero eccentricity for each planet.

-frac_m1, frac_m2, frac_m3, frac_m4, frac_m5, frac_m6, frac_m7 = the fraction of the stellar population with at least m planets.
+- **frac_m1, frac_m2, frac_m3, frac_m4, frac_m5, frac_m6, frac_m7** = the fraction of the stellar population with at least m planets.

-export_csv = Tell ExoMult whether it should or should not print the results to a csv file.
+- **export_csv** = Tell ExoMult whether it should or should not print the results to a csv file.
+A Boolean value is expected.

 ### The ExoMult.Prob (or ExoMult_Prob) Function